-- 1. Point your browser at https://virtualIPaddress:1179 and verify that you can log in and use DMF Manager, such as viewing the Overview panel.
+- 1. Point your browser at https://virtuallPaddress:1179 and verify that you can log in and use DMF Manager, such as viewing the Overview panel.
 For more information about using DMF Manager, see DMF 5 Administrator's Guide for SGI InfiniteStorage. - 2.
 Move the resource group containing the dmfman resource from node1 to node2:

-- 3. Point your browser at https://virtualIPaddress:1179 and verify that you can still log in and use DMF Manager, such as viewing the Overview panel. - 4.
+- 3. Repeat step 1 to verify that DMF Manager is still available. - 4.
 Move the resource group containing the dmfman resource back to node1: